AHors93/Dynamic_Page/README.md

 Another attempt at a vanilla JS projet, to better my understanding of HTML and JS working together.
-Before I jump into making React projects, I will try something else, but please have a look and let me know how this could be refactored/slicker :)
+Before I jump into making more React projects, I will try something else, but please have a look and let me know how this could be refactored/slicker :)